MalyPhong619/sushi-calculator/README.md

 ## Description

-_Sushi Go-around Calculator allows the user to add the amount of color plates they've grabbed from the conveyor belt and calculate their total._
+_Sushi Go-around Calculator allows the user to add the amount per plate color they've grabbed from the conveyor belt.
+The application will then calculate the total price and default tip total.
+The user will also be allowed to customize a tip percentage._

 ## MVP